 Check out this video where I discuss some quick and effective strategies that will help any marketer generate a solid marketing plan.

-There’s no doubt that beacon technology has the ability to revolutionize business and marketing.
+There’s no doubt that beacon technology can revolutionize your marketing strategy.

-And based on the positive returns businesses like Hillshire Farms and Starwood Hotels & Resorts are already seeing, I think it’s safe to say that beacons aren’t going anywhere anytime soon.
+Based on the positive returns businesses like Hillshire Farms and Starwood Hotels & Resorts are already seeing, I think it’s safe to say that they aren’t going anywhere anytime soon.

-I’ve done my part and given you a step-by-step guide to get you all caught up on the beacon technology trend.
+I’ve given you a step-by-step guide to get you caught up on the beacon technology trend.

 Step 2: You know the basics.